g0Idfinger/docker-HTPC/README.md

 Commands:

+Ensure you are in the docker folder as environment variables wont work

-docker-compose -f docker/docker-compose.yml up -d
+docker-compose -f docker/docker-compose-t2.yml up -d

-sudo glances

-Configuration files:
+# Configuration Files:

 ———————————————————————————————

+# Environment
 Use .env file now for variables instead of environment

 ——————————————————————————————

+# DHCP-Helper for use with PiHole

 Create folder dhcp-helper under ~/docker